mondoohq/docs/docs/mql/resources/aws-pack/aws.iam.group.md

 AWS IAM group

-The `aws.iam.group` provides fields for assessing the configuration of IAM Groups.
+The `aws.iam.group` resource provides fields for assessing the configuration of IAM Groups.
 For usage, read the `aws.iam` resource documentation.

 **Fields**